Northern Sweden Owls, Woodpeckers, Capercaillie, Black Grouse and more bird watching guided tours

 - Autumn berry bushes attract birds.

-- The caravan is stored in the barn during the freezing heavy snow months of December, January, February and March.
+- The caravan is stored in the barn from October to April.

-IT IS POSSIBLE TO TAKE BIRD WATCHING TOURS WITH US OUTSIDE OF THE DATES ABOVE; SO A SUMMER JUNE, JULY, AUGUST OR SEPTEMBER TRIP IS POSSIBLE.
+IT IS POSSIBLE TO TAKE BIRD WATCHING TOURS WITH US OUTSIDE OF THE DATES ABOVE.
 CONTACT US FOR FURTHER ADVICE AND WITH ANY QUESTIONS YOU MAY HAVE.

 DURING THE SUMMER WE CAN USE OUR BOAT FOR BIRD WATCHING ON THE LAKE AND VISITING THE ISLANDS.